Adult Intellectual & Developmental Disabilities: Autism

 HOW DO I SIGN UP?

-Registration for Winter 2025 is now open.
-Click on the link below to submit an application.
+Registration for Winter 2025 is now at capacity.

 This ECHO program is conducting a study that delivers and evaluates an ECHO program intended for Social and Health Service Providers across Canada caring for clients with a developmental disability who are 40 years of age or older.